binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter11.md

 ## 1. SSM Asset Identification
 Take results from [higher level Asset Identification](#ssm-asset-identification).
 Remove any that are not applicable.
 Add any newly discovered.

+Here are some possibilities to get you started:

+* Switches: Mainly because of the data that passes through them.
+* Routers: Same as above, plus there will be a lot of sensitive network related information stored here.
+* Syslog servers: For similar reasons to routers, plus events and sensitive information from all sorts of systems collected in one place.

+There will almost certainly be many others.
+Think about your network topology.
+What information is stored where and over which channels it may pass.
+If you've decided to hand your precious data over to a cloud provider, then you're not going to have much control over this and in most cases, you're CSP won't have much control either (addressed in the [Cloud](#cloud) chapter).
+Also think about the areas that may be easier to compromise than others and take this information into the next step.

 ## 2. SSM Identify Risks
 Go through same process as we did at the [top level](#ssm-identify-risks), but for the network.

 * [MS Network Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_006)

 Network risks are obviously huge.
 I'm probably not even going to scratch the surface here at this stage.

 ### Spoofing {#network-identify-risks-spoofing}